raminf/django-mcp-server/README.md

 ---

-### Use the MCP Tool
+### Use the MCP with any MCP Client

 The mcp tool is now published on your Django App at `/mcp` endpoint.

+**IMPORTANT** For production setup, on non-public data, consider enabling authorization through : DJANGO_MCP_AUTHENTICATION_CLASSES

+### Test with MCP Python SDK

 You can test it with the python mcp SDK :

 ```python
 from mcp.client.streamable_http import streamablehttp_client